NicholasMcKie/shar-mod-creator/README.md

        FHAR

 You can then enter your own description.
-Linebreaks and whitespace are replaced with \n blocks in the meta.ini.
+Linebreaks are replaced with \n blocks in the meta.ini.
 An example of which being this:

        " Welcome to Futurama Hit & Run, play as Bender, Leela and Fry and defend New New York from the evil mom corporation! "